rishit836/stratathon-submission/README.md

 # Off-Road Segmentation Web Application

+Presentation (ppt) has been made and can be accessed at this url: https://docs.google.com/presentation/d/1lGZ4dIWJrdphudBtle7-v2RsXqCjXzUEY6a9ynfU93M/edit?usp=sharing

 This is a Flask-based web application that uses a deep learning model to perform semantic segmentation on off-road images.
 It identifies various terrain types such as trees, bushes, grass, rocks, and sky.
 The model is built using a DINOv2 backbone with a custom Enhanced Segmentation Head.